Opioid Use Disorder: These Treatments Are Available, Now

 - Serious and fatal respiratory depression (slowed breathing) can occur; this effect can occur later than the peak effects of methadone due to accumulation of methadone in your body.

-- QT interval prolongation (a serious heart rhythm disorder) is a possibility.
-Patients with risk factors for cardiac arrhythmias (heart rhythm changes) should be closely monitored; an electrocardiography (ECG or EKG), a recording your heart electrical activity, may be needed.
+- QTc interval prolongation and torsades de pointes (serious heart rhythm disorders) are a possibility.
+Patients with risk factors for cardiac arrhythmias (heart rhythm changes) should be closely monitored; an electrocardiography (ECG or EKG), a recording of your heart electrical activity, may be needed.
+Drug interactions can also contribute to prolonging the QT interval.

 - Use during pregnancy can cause a withdrawal syndrome in newborn babies (neonatal abstinence syndrome) which can be life-threatening if left untreated.

-- Do not drink alcohol while on methadone treatment as it can contribute to the sedative effects of methadone, slowed breathing, and even death.
+- Do not drink alcohol while on methadone treatment as it can contribute to the sedative effects of methadone, slowed breathing, and possible death.

-- Drug interactions are numerous, including CYP enzymes (in the liver): Review methadone drug interactions of all newly prescribed or discontinued medications with a pharmacist or other healthcare provider.
-Be sure to check over-the-counters, vitamins, and herbals, too.
+- Review methadone drug interactions of all newly prescribed or discontinued medications with a pharmacist or other healthcare provider.
+Be sure to include over-the-counter, vitamin, and herbal medications, too.

-- Use of methadone products for detoxification and maintenance of opioid withdrawal should be administered in accordance with the federal and state treatment standards, including limitations on unsupervised administration.
-Your doctor will explain these specifics.
+- Use of methadone products for detoxification and maintenance of opioid withdrawal should be administered in accordance with the federal and state treatment standards.

 Buprenorphine: An Option to Methadone

 Buprenorphine was first FDA-approved in 2002.
 It is a partial mu-opioid agonist, which means it activates opioid receptors, but with a smaller effect.
-Brand names include: Probuphine, Sublocade, Subutex [brand discontinued]
+It is classified as a schedule III controlled substance.

 Buprenorphine: Side Effects and Precautions